robbrobb/katacoda-scenarios/dwh-influxdb/step2.md

 We now have to set up the InfluxDB instance.
-We are firstly prompted to create a local user account, an organisation and a initial bucket.
+Inside the web GUI, we are firstly prompted to create a local user account, an organisation and a initial bucket.
 The account is used to login into the web instance.
 An organization is a workspace for a group of users, which enables access-control for time series data, dashboards, and other resources.
 A bucket is where your time series data is stored.

 ![Katacoda Logo](./assets/user-setup.png)